pknight24/pknight24.github.io/index.md

 #### News

-* (August 2024) I gave a talk at JSM2024 titled *Latent factor point processes for patient classification with electronic health records*.
+* (August 2024) I gave a talk at JSM 2024 titled *Latent factor point processes for patient classification with electronic health records*.

 * (May 2024) I am honored to receive the Rose Traveling Fellowship from the Harvard School of Public Health.
 I will use the funds to visit my colleague Julien Chhor at the Toulouse School of Economics.